 This Chapter creates a mechanism to assist in the maintenance of reliability in the National Electricity Market to ensure that the power system has sufficient generation, demand response, and network capacity to supply customers with the energy that they require.
 In this Chapter:

-• Part B sets out the requirements for the Australian Energy Market Operator in making a ‘reliability forecast’
+• Part B sets out the requirements for AEMO in making a ‘reliability forecast’

-• Part C sets out the process for the Australian Energy Market Operator to request a reliability instrument and for the Australian Energy Regulator to decide whether to make the reliability instrument
+• Part C sets out the process for AEMO to request a reliability instrument and for the Australian Energy Regulator (AER) to decide whether to make the reliability instrument

-• Part D specifies which entities are liable under the Retailer Reliability Obligation, including how non-liable entities can ‘opt in’ to manage their obligation directly and how entities that enter the market after the contract position day are treated
+• Part D specifies exempt market connection points and which entities are liable under the Retailer Reliability Obligation, including how non-liable entities can ‘opt in’ to manage their obligation directly and how entities that enter the market after the contract position day are treated

 • Part E covers how liable entities can use qualifying contracts to comply with the Retailer Reliability Obligation